Balbader/42_Born2BeRoot/README.md

 	Memory: 3173MiB / 7888MiB

 ## Setting Up Your Environment
-	For 42 Machines
+> For 42 Machines

-CD into your sgoinfre folder
+CD into your sgoinfre folder<br>
 	`cd sgoinfre`

-Create a folder named after you student login followed by the number 42
+Create a folder named after you student login followed by the number 42<br>
 	`mkdir <your user login42>`

 ## Part 1 - Downloading Your VM